 13.1.
-For any service offered using USSD, pricing information does not need to be displayed for services which are free or which are billed at standard rates, provided that the mobile network operator does not prescribe any specific advice of charge requirements.
-For all other services, pricing information must be clearly and prominently displayed at the top of the first page.
-Any additional costs associated with specific menu selections must be clearly indicated.
+For any service offered using USSD, pricing information must be displayed for premium-rated services or when a mobile network operator prescribes specific advice of charge requirements.
+For these services, pricing information must be clearly and prominently displayed at the top of the first page.
+Any additional costs associated with specific menu selections must also be clearly indicated.